Caring for Metallicus granite

 The constant exposure to water oxidizes the small deposits in the marble, which then bleeds through to the surface causing rust stains.

-This is usually not a problem with granite counter top maintenance, since essentially all sides are open to air, cannot trap water, so the stone is never exposed to water long enough to oxidize any metal.
+granite countertop maintenance, since essentially all sides are open to air and cannot trap water so the stone is never exposed to water long enough to oxidize any metal.

-And some metals (like iron) will oxidize upon exposure to air.
+And some metals will oxidize (like iron) upon exposure to air.
 Various metals react differently when oxidizing too.
 Iron develops brown crust.
 Copper develops a green patina.

-I would say that if the metal in the stone is right on the surface, then oxidation is at least possible.
-Can't say how fast it would occur, so you may see a slab that looks great, but hasn't had enough time exposed to show oxidation.
+at least possible.
+Can't say how fast it would occur, so you may see a Metalicus granite slab that looks great, but hasn't had enough time exposed to show oxidation.

-But if the stone has been "resined", which is a permanent coating applied at the factory, then it should help shield the metal from contact with air.
+If the stone has been "resined", which is a permanent coating applied at the factory, then it should help shield the metal from contact with air.

 Metal deeper in the stone probably isn't a worry because you'll never be able to saturate the stone with water.

-Cutting the granite slab will expose the edges and remove any resin if present and could expose metal which may oxidize.
+Cutting the Metalicus granite slab will expose the edges and remove any resin if present and could expose metal which may oxidize.

+Cracks in granite can occur and these slabs often break when cutting or during installation even with excellent care.
 Also, the metals seem to continually flake off on some slabs.

 Regarding sealers: There are a couple next generation sealers that carry a 15-year warranty when applied by a licensed technician or if you purchase the stone that has been pre-treated.